 33. INTELLECTUAL PROPERTY RIGHTS

-33.2 You shall not recreate or copy, modify, reproduce or distribute FC Exchange Online or create derivative works from it or permit its reverse engineering, disassembly, decompilation or otherwise attempt to ascertain the source code or internal workings of our online platform.
+33.2 You shall not recreate or copy, modify, reproduce or distribute FC Exchange Online or create derivative works from it or permit its reverse engineering, disassembly, decompilation or otherwise attempt to ascertain the source code or internal workings of FC Exchange Online.

 34.1 We take all complaints seriously.
 Any complaints about us or the services we provide should be addressed in writing to the Head of Compliance at Foreign Currency Exchange Limited, Woolgate Exchange, 25 Basinghall Street, London, EC2V 5HA or verbally on the telephone on 020 7989 0000.
 You should clearly indicate that you are wishing to make a complaint to us.
 This helps us to distinguish a complaint from a mere query.
 We send you a complaint acknowledgement by post or by e-mail within 2 Business Days of receiving your complaint in accordance with our complaints procedure.
 You may request a copy of our complaints procedure at any time by the Head of Compliance at the address set out above.

-34.3 If after having received our final response you are still unhappy or not satisfied, and you are (a) a consumer; (b) a microenterprise; (c) a small charity or (d) a small trust, then you may be able to take your complaint to the Financial Ombudsman Service (FOS) details of which are available on their website.
+34.2 If a complaint relates to a Payment or the issuance or redemption of Stored Value, if you are not satisfied with our resolution of the complaint, you may be entitled (if you are (a) a consumer; (b) a microenterprise; (c) a small charity or (d) a small trust) to take your complaint to the Financial Ombudsman Service (FOS) details of which are available on their website.
 You can also call the FOS on 0300 123 9123 or write to: The Financial Ombudsman Service, Exchange Tower, London, E14 9SR.

 35. MORE THAN ONE LEGAL PERSON